 Illinois Valley Community College

-The Global Environment part of Integrate:Workshops:Teaching Environmental Justice: Interdisciplinary Approaches:Courses
+The Global Environment part of Integrate:Workshops and Webinars:Teaching Environmental Justice: Interdisciplinary Approaches:Courses

 This course is an introductory study of geologic history of the Earth.
 Emphasis is placed on interpretation of rocks and fossils as a means of understanding the Earth's history.